Second Schmalkaldic War: The war

 A key role was played by the Saxon elector, Maurice (German: Moritz).
 Magdeburg, which had refused to obey the Augsburg Interim, was to be punished.
 Acting on the emperor's orders, Maurice marched at the head of an army against Magdeburg, but allied himself with the city and the emperor's opponents instead.
 The French king had already occupied the west bank of the Upper Rhine Plain in autumn 1551.
 The troops of the allied princes quickly conquered the southern German cities that had remained loyal to the emperor, and advanced into Tyrol in March 1552.
 The Catholic Imperial Estates stressed they were neutral in this conflict, because it was not in their interest to increase the emperor's power.
 The emperor barely escaped capture in Innsbruck and fled to Villach to rally new troops.
 Meanwhile, his brother Ferdinand was negotiating with Maurice and the other Protestant princes.

 Consequences

-In Passau, both parties signed the a peace agreement in August 1552.
+In Passau, both parties signed a peace agreement in August 1552.
 The insurgent princes gave up their alliance with France, and the Imperial forces released their prisoners.
 In the question of religion, they attempted to formulate a compromise, which would form the basis of the Religious Peace of Augsburg of 1555.